Evolutionary game selection creates cooperative environments: Results

 \subsubsection{Clustering games on a 2D lattice}

-In the next two subsections, we focus on analysing the structural organization of agents on the interaction backbone provided by the graph to gain a deeper understanding of the role of structure in co-evolutionary game dynamics.
-We start by examining 2D lattices, first investigated in the context of evolutionary games by Nowak and May~\cite{nowak_evolutionary_1992}, as these structures can be easily represented as players on top of a plane, allowing us to easily visualize and investigate how spatial correlations affect the emergence of collective behaviour \cite{szolnoki_seasonal_2019, kumar_evolution_2020, flores_cooperation_2022, ichinose_how_2022, locodi_effects_2023}.
+In the next two subsections, we focus on analysing the structural organization of agents on the interaction backbone provided by the graph, to gain a deeper understanding of the role of the interaction structure in co-evolutionary game dynamics.

-Figure~\ref{fig:lattice} depicts the initial and final snapshots of a 2D lattice when, initially, individual games are randomly placed games, panel (a), or clustered, panel (d).
+Figure~\ref{fig:lattice} depicts the initial snapshots of a 2D lattice when, initially, individual games are randomly placed, panel (a), or clustered, panel (c), such that the number of neighbours having the same game type as of a given node is significantly higher.
 Since we consider square lattices with periodic boundary conditions, all players are structurally equivalent and there are no boundary effects.
-In both cases, exactly half the players are cooperators, located randomly in the network.
+In both cases, 20\% of the players are initially cooperators, located randomly on the lattice.

+We quantify the quasi-stationary state distribution of games by defining $\langle \Phi_{game} \rangle$ as the average fraction of sites occupied by a given \textit{game}.
+We calculate the average over 64 independent runs and the error bars denote the standard error.

-When games are randomly placed, the Stag-hunt and the Harmony games dominate the final configuration of the lattice, featuring large clusters.
-In this particular example, clusters of the Prisoner's Dilemma (PD) game are also observed.
-However, when the games are initially clustered on the lattice, the small PD clusters disappear, while the average sizes of connected clusters for the Stag-hunt game and the Harmony game increase.
+From panels Fig.~\ref{fig:lattice} (b) and (d) it becomes clear that SH games prevail the majority of times.
+When games are randomly placed, the Stag-hunt and the Harmony games dominate the final configuration of the lattice.
+In this particular scenario, Prisoner's Dilemma (PD) games also survive.
+When the games are initially clustered on the lattice, the small fraction of PD games disappear, while the proportion of the Stag-hunt games increases.
 The density of cooperators is further increased when games are clustered.
 Notably, the Snowdrift game always goes extinct, regardless of the initial configuration.

-We quantify the spatial segregation of the games by defining $\Phi_{game}^{GCC}$ for a particular `game' as the size of the largest connected cluster of players adopting that game in the quasi-stationary state, normalized by the total number of players.
-Correspondingly, $\langle \Phi_{game}^{GCC} \rangle$ is defined as the average of $\Phi_{game}^{GCC}$ over 100 independent runs, and error bars denote the standard error.
-From panels Fig.~\ref{fig:lattice} (c) and (f) it becomes clear that HG and SH games prevail and coexist in a balanced way.

 In conclusion, clustering games on a lattice seems to promote the prevalence of cooperative environments.
 Moreover, while cooperators' density is generally higher on a lattice compared to structures without spatial correlations, game clustering further amplifies the selection of cooperation-friendly environments.
 This behaviour is important since it further corroborates the effect of homophily in real-world systems \cite{mcpherson_birds_2001, karimi_homophily_2018}.